Spycner/epub-to-obsidian/README.md

 - **Fast Conversion**: Efficient processing using MarkItDown for HTML to Markdown
 - **Organized Output**: Creates structured vault with Index, Info, and Chapter files
 - **Image Support**: Extracts and organizes book images
+- **AI-Ready**: Perfect for use with Claude in Obsidian - ask questions about your books!

 ## Installation